 Because introverts are usually quite independent and withdrawn, this can sometimes make them difficult to read.
 I have found that the biggest con to being an introvert is the fact that I am constantly being pre and misjudged.
 There have been several occasions where I’ve been told I come across as “cold”, “distant”, “reserved”, “conservative”, even “snobby!”.
 While I am fully aware that I can come across this way when I first meet someone or when I don’t feel completely comfortable around them, once I do feel comfortable enough to come out of my shell, then a totally different side of my personality arises (one which not many people have seen).
 Unfortunately, it can be difficult trying not to internalise the criticisms of others, especially when you hear the same insults over and over.
 What I have found, is that extroverts are usually more likely misjudge and perceive introverts in a negative sense because they don’t understand them, whereas introverts tend to ‘get’ other introverts and their quirky personality traits – so even though some people won’t get you, there will always be others who do.

-Being misjudged, and taking a considerable amount of time to ‘be myself’ around another person makes dating very difficult.
+Being misjudged, and taking a considerable amount of time to ‘be myself’ around another person can make dating difficult.
 We now live in a world where everyone seeks instant gratification, if someone doesn’t feel that sense of gratification on a first date then they will most likely give up and move onto the next.
-No-one really seems to give each other a chance anymore.
+It seems rare for people to really give each other a chance anymore.

 Needing to be alone to recharge: